Mothers struggle with networking.

 Single parenting is on the rise.
 In 2018, 23% of children were living with a single mother.
 Even in married, two-income households, women are three times more likely to be the spouse carrying the additional “mental load” of household responsibilities.

-Mothers also worry about being penalized in the workplace.
+Mothers worry about being penalized in the workplace.

-More than 40% of U.S. employees say working moms are less devoted to their work, and 38% judge moms for seeking more flexible schedules.
-As it affects their hiring and promotion, motherhood costs women $16,000 per year in lost wages, one recent analysis found.
-Mothers are paid 71 cents for every dollar a man makes, per CNBC.
+More than 40% of U.S. employees say working moms are less devoted to their work.
+38% judge moms for seeking more flexible schedules.
+As it affects their hiring and promotion, motherhood costs women $16,000 per year in lost wages.
+For every dollar a man makes, mothers make just 71 cents.

 The 2020 COVID-19 pandemic has disproportionately affected working mothers.

 The first round of pandemic-related layoffs cut more than 700,000 jobs, according to the U.S. Department of Labor.
 Women held about 60% of the jobs.
 Men were also more likely than women to be encouraged or told to work from home by their employer (26% to 15%) and fewer women than men were offered paid or unpaid leave by employers (11% to 20%).

 Women in the U.S. shoulder a disproportionate share of the unpaid care giving workload.
 They are still an overwhelming majority (75%) of caregivers.
 Women are more likely to work their careers around children and make changes like taking leave, finding a more flexible job or working from home.
 Fathers working remotely full-time are three times more likely than mothers in the same situation to make $100,000 or more.